This solution examines managing connected vehicles with usage-based insurance using Cloud IoT Core on Google Cloud Platform (GCP).

 As data volumes grow and data analytics are performed on the incoming data, it is possible to build machine learning models to algorithmically associate driver behaviors and past insurance claims to better classify driver risk profile.
 Deep neural networks allow models to use hundreds or thousands of different input signals to either classify into risk categories or produce a risk score probability.
 Over time, these models can allow the insurer to offer more tailored policies, offer drivers premiums based on their driving habits, and offer safe-driving tips to drivers.

-TensorFlow and Cloud Machine Learning (ML) Engine provide a sophisticated modeling framework and scalable execution environment.
+TensorFlow and AI Platform provide a sophisticated modeling framework and scalable execution environment.
 TensorFlow is a popular machine learning framework originally developed by Google Brain and subsequently released as open source on GitHub.
 TensorFlow is used to develop custom deep neural network models and is optimized for performance, flexibility, and scale, all of which are critical when leveraging IoT-generated data.
 One of the challenges with using machine learning at scale is securing the computing power necessary to process models.
-Cloud ML Engine provides a scalable environment in which to train TensorFlow models by using specialized Google computing infrastructure hardware, including GPUs.
-Cloud ML Engine can scale to rapidly train models that otherwise may have taken days.
-After the model is trained, Cloud ML Engine can use the model to make predictions either in batch or in real-time, making the service extremely flexible.
+AI Platform provides a scalable environment in which to train TensorFlow models by using specialized Google computing infrastructure hardware, including GPUs.
+AI Platform can scale to rapidly train models that otherwise may have taken days.
+After the model is trained, AI Platform can use the model to make predictions either in batch or in real-time, making the service extremely flexible.

 In our usage-based insurance use case, TensorFlow is used to create models with deep neural networks trained using the data received from the vehicle.
 The outputs of these models include the probability of a claim for a given vehicle and the predicted magnitude of the claim.
 This data is used as a signal in usage-based insurance risk modeling.